Stockholm is the city of fourteen islands, the so-called “Venice of the North,” and is the home to one of Europe’s best-preserved old towns.

 We strolled past five centuries of Swedish history and spotted all kinds of Scandinavian critters, from reindeer and bears, to wolverines and lynx.

-Just outside of Skansen sat a bus stop which delivered us right back in the center of town (also free of charge with the Stockholm Card), at Kungsträdgården, where the usual cherry blossom obsession continued.
+Just outside of Skansen sat a bus stop which delivered us right back in the center of town, at Kungsträdgården, where the usual cherry blossom obsession continued.